 Too much stress can increase your likelihood of responding poorly to criticism.
 You might even say something reactive that you don’t mean.
 This reaction may be more extreme if you are in a business partnership with a spouse or family member.
 Criticism from close connections can have a more significant impact than it does coming from a colleague.

 Be Aware of How Your Partner’s Feeling

 It’s essential to know when your business partner is upset.
-Whether he’s upset over something you did or just stressed, you need to know.
+Whether he’s upset over something you did or just stressed, it helps to know.
 Ask your partner what is wrong as soon as you can.
-Give her or him space to talk and feel heard if she or he is in distress.
+Give her or him space to talk and feel heard if she or he is distressed.

 Be Aware of How You’re Feeling

 The way your work affects you can impact your patience and communication capacity.
 Pay attention to how you feel and postpone essential conversations to a time where you can be on your best mental game.
 Don’t be afraid to acknowledge when you need space away from your partner.
 Occasional distance is healthy and can be encouraged.